 As with all regeneration programmes changes to projects might have to be considered to manage budgets and outcomes.
-Any such removal changes for the e) Have all the in principle wayleaves negotiated by the Trust with Wharncliffe Estates, Liberty Steel and Forestry England been secured formally by the Council and if so why has this not been reported?
+Any such removal changes for the Trails project need to be considered by the Board in due course.

+e) Have all the in principle wayleaves negotiated by the Trust with Wharncliffe Estates, Liberty Steel and Forestry England been secured formally by the Council and if so why has this not been reported?